-Interface Customization Options (creo parametric customization.ui) deal with system colors
+Interface Customization Options (creo_parametric_customization.ui) deal with system colors

 - configuration of command buttons on ribbons

-- contents of Ouick Access toolbars
+- contents of Quick Access toolbars

 - selection options

 - and other aspects of the user interface

 Changes made to these options are saved automatically.
+These configuration/interface option files are loaded automatically at startup.
 Let's get started.